b-lukaszuk/golang_luzne_zadanka/book3/ch14/README.md

 The snippets/programs written at a whim, sometimes modified, and used for educational purposes.

 # Lesson 14.
-First-class functions.
+First-class functions

 ## Task 1